 Job Placement is accomplished when the Customer completes their first full day of paid employment as defined by the Customer's Employer.
-If On-the-Job Training (OJT) services are provided, Job Placement is achieved and paid for when OJT is completed and a permanent job placement is achieved.
+If OJT services are provided, Job Placement is achieved and paid for when OJT is completed, and a permanent job placement is achieved.